CobzarencuR/News-Summarizer-Website/README.md

 # Steps to view the website:
  - Download the .zip file and extract it
- - Open the Command Prompt, type the path to the python file that has 0 bytes and try to access it (for me it was "cd D:\News-Summarizer-Website-main>python")
+ - Open the Command Prompt, type the path to the python file that has 0 bytes (it should be something like this "cd C:\Users\Robert\Desktop\News-Summarizer-Website-main>python")
  - After that run the app.py program by typing "python app.py"
- - It will display the web adress
+ - It will display the web adress (it should be something like this "http://127.0.0.1:5000")
- - Copy/Paste it in your browser
+ - Copy & paste it in your browser
- - Now uncomment the standard news data in the script.js file
+ - Now uncomment the standard news data in the script.js file (line: 23-65)
  - Refresh the webpage to see the standard text